This section provides diagram examples for the following market data event scenarios:

 Event: A new Limit Order is submitted, which generates a market data book update outside of the MBP book.
 The price update is outside of the MBP book, therefore only a MBO message is generated.
 In this scenario, the MBO update receives the end of event update.

-New Order Implied Instrument - Real and Implied Book Updates
+New Order Implied Instrument - Customer Order and Implied Book Updates

-Event: Incoming order for implied instrument (EJM5) generates real and implied book updates.
+Event: Incoming order for implied instrument (EJM5) generates customer order and implied book updates.

 Given the following orders are booked: